Frequently Asked Questions

 Q: Who can access QUOD samples?

-A: Researchers from any institution or biomedical company around the world can apply for QUOD samples, the proposals are judged on scientific merit.
+A: Researchers from any institution or biomedical company around the world can apply for QUOD samples.
+The proposals are judged on scientific merit.
 Click here to find out how to apply.

 Q: Why does QUOD charge for samples?
 How are charges determined?